Communications Unit l Records Unit l Evidence Unit

 The Victim Services Unit is committed to providing services to the victims and survivors of violent crime or traumatic events.
 The primary goal is to alleviate victim's psychological and emotional trauma by providing crisis intervention, advocacy, education, information and referral to other service agencies.

-OUR VISION: Effectively respond to the adaptive challenges created by a rapidly growing community that is striving to maintain its low crime rate and high quality of life.
+Our Vision: Effectively adapt to challenges created by a rapidly growing community that is striving to maintain its low crime rate and high quality of life.
 Deliver policing that responds to the needs of the community and engages them to share in the responsibility of keeping Round Rock a great community.

 Some files require a special viewer